Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 Competing on Product and Process

 From a strategic positioning standpoint, it’s easy to look at a competitor’s end product and try to compete with them, but it’s also missing a big part of the overall picture.
 Ability and profit margin go hand-in-hand.
 One reason corporations use industry benchmarks is to get a look into where they are falling behind or leading the organization.
 Benchmarks aren’t necessarily end product related.
 Benchmarks are often tied to key performance indicators that measure a key process or output.
-These key processes are called core-competencies.
+This key business process is called a core competency.

 From the outset, we want to be focused on the key processes behind the product’s production.
 According to a recent article in Harvard Business Review’s October 2017 Issue (2):